russell-mason/ai-examples/Microsoft/MicrosoftSemanticKernel.Examples/README.md

 - **TaxCodeServicePluginExample**
 Demonstrates how to create a custom plugin that uses dependency injection to access external functionality via services.
 Model: gpt-4o-mini

+### Embeddings

+- **EmbeddingGeneratorExample**
+Demonstrates how to create an embedding from text.
+Model: text-embedding-3-small

+- **InMemoryVectorSearchExample**
+Demonstrates populating an in-memory vector store with a set of objects with embeddings, and performing a search using a vector based query.
+Model: text-embedding-3-small

+- **InMemoryTextSearchExample**
+Demonstrates populating an in-memory vector store with a set of objects with embeddings, and performing a search using text.
+Model: text-embedding-3-small